Coombs test: Coombs reagent

 Coombs reagent (also known as Coombs antiglobulin or antihuman globulin) is used in both the direct Coombs test and the indirect Coombs test.
-Coombs reagent is antihuman globulin.
-It is made by injecting human globulin into animals, which produce polyclonal antibodies specific for human immunoglobulins and human complement system factors.
+Its production involves injecting human globulin into animals, which then produce polyclonal antibodies specific for human immunoglobulins and human complement system factors.
 More specific Coombs reagents or monoclonal antibodies can be used.

 Enhancement media

 Both IgM and IgG antibodies bind strongly with their complementary antigens.
-IgG antibodies are most reactive at 37°C. IgM antibodies are easily detected in saline at room temperature as IgM antibodies are able to bridge between RBC's owing to their large size, efficiently creating what is seen as agglutination.
+IgG antibodies are most reactive at 37 °C. IgM antibodies are easily detected in saline at room temperature as IgM antibodies are able to bridge between RBC's owing to their large size, efficiently creating what is seen as agglutination.
 IgG antibodies are smaller and require assistance to bridge well enough to form a visual agglutination reaction.
 Reagents used to enhance IgG detection are referred to as potentiators.
 RBCs have a net negative charge called zeta potential which causes them to have a natural repulsion for one another.
 Potentiators reduce the zeta potential of RBC membranes.
 Common potentiators include low ionic strength solution (LISS), albumin, polyethylene glycol (PEG), and proteolytic enzymes.